jbcodeforce/flink-studies/docs/coding/flink-sql.md

     )
     ```

     For Avro and schema registry with open source Flink.
-See the tools [extract_sql_from_avro.py]() to query Confluent Schema Registry running locally and build the matching SQL to create a table connected to the topic using this schema.
+See the tool [extract_sql_from_avro.py](https://github.com/jbcodeforce/flink-studies/blob/master/tools/extract_sql_from_avro.py) to query Confluent Schema Registry and build the matching SQL to create a table connected to the topic using this schema.

     ```sql
     CREATE TABLE shoe_customers (